23technologies/contributor-guide/README.md

 for more details.
 The main-branch is considered to be a stable and working base.
 When a new feature/bug/enhancement is developed, a new branch should be created from the main branch.
 After all necessary changes are commited, the branch can be suggested for a merge via a GitHub pull request.
+A pull request can be merged in the end via the "squash and merge" function.
+Please clean up the commit-messages and provide a brief summary what the overall change does to the repository.
+Please also remember that all commits should be signed-off (so this applies to a merge-commit as well).

 ## Pull request labels